sdss/cerebro/docs/index.rst

 cerebro's documentation
 =========================

-This is the Sphinx documentation for the SDSS Python product cerebro.
+This is the Sphinx documentation for the SDSS Python product ``cerebro``.
 This documentation is for version |cerebro_version|.

 Contents
 --------